structuralvariantsSTN/structuralvariantsstn.github.io/_pages/porto_travel.md

 ## How to get to Vila do Conde

 <b>By Metro – from Porto</b>
 Porto has a direct metro connection to Vila do Conde.
 Take Line B (red line) toward Póvoa de Varzim.
-Get off at "Vila do Conde” station, which is a 17-minute walk (1.3 km) from the conference venue.
-Tickets can be purchased at any station and must be validated before boarding.
+Get off at “Vila do Conde” station, and you will be less than 1Km from the town centre where most hotels are placed.
+There will be a shuttle (bus) to take people from the centre to the venue and back everyday.
+Metro tickets can be purchased at any station and must be validated before boarding.

 Metro timetables will be available here closer to the event.